jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix H.0.
 Opening an SSH Session in Eclipse Appendix H.0.1.
 Start or Resume Vagrant in a Local Shell Appendix H.0.2.
 Define and Start an SSH Session Appendix I.0.
-Enabling Makahiki Code Completion in Eclipse / PyDev Appendix I.0.1.
+Enabling Makahiki Code Completion in Eclipse PyDev Appendix I.0.1.
 Copying Makahiki Dependencies to the Shared Directory Appendix I.0.2.
-Pythonpath and Code Completion Settings in PyDev
+Pythonpath and Code Completion Settings in PyDev Appendix J. Enabling Remote Debugging in Eclipse PyDev [Placeholder]

 Instructions in appendices are optional.
 -------------------------------------------------------------------------------